-The College reserves the right to change requirements for enrollment in all programs and courses as necessary.
-Every reasonable effort will be made to provide alternatives for students affected.
+Great Lakes Christian College reserves the right to change requirements for enrollment in all programs and courses as necessary.
+The college will make every reasonable effort to provide alternatives for students affected.

-Students desiring to obtain a degree from Great Lakes Christian College must submit a Declaration of Major form before reaching junior status.
-Graduation from a major program requires at least a 2.0 GPA in the courses that make up the major field of study.
+Students desiring to obtain a degree from Great Lakes Christian College must submit a Declaration of Major form by the end of their junior year.
+Graduation in any program requires a cumulative GPA of at least 2.0 in all GLCC coursework.